-4.1.8 Action Plan for Low Threat Discharges
+5.2.5 Action Plan for Low Threat Discharges

-The Regional Water Board finds that there are categories of discharges that pose a low threat to water quality when conducted and managed properly.
+The North Coast Water Board finds that there are categories of discharges that pose a low threat to water quality when conducted and managed properly.
 A low threat discharge is generally a planned discharge that is short-term and/or of minimized volume from a definable project that results in a point source discharge to surface waters and that is managed in a manner that does not threaten the quality or beneficial uses of water without additional dilution.
 These discharges meet the definition of a waste, and as such, are required to be permitted pursuant to the California Water Code.
 These low threat discharges can cause, or threaten to cause minor impairment of existing or potential beneficial uses of the receiving water if they are not properly managed through best management practices that remove pollutants and minimize the volume, rate, and duration of discharge.

-The purpose of this Action Plan is to identify procedures for regulating low threat point source discharges that can be demonstrated to not have an adverse impact on beneficial uses or water quality and for which there are no other reasonable discharge alternatives, and thus provide exceptions to the Basin Plan Point Source Waste Discharge Prohibitions, set out on page 4-1.00.
+The purpose of this Action Plan is to identify procedures for regulating low threat point source discharges that can be demonstrated to not have an adverse impact on beneficial uses or water quality and for which there are no other reasonable discharge alternatives, and thus provide exceptions to the Basin Plan Point Source Waste Discharge Prohibitions, set out at the beginning of this chapter.

 Discharges resulting from the following sources could be determined to be low threat provided that the discharge does not contain pollutants in quantities that could adversely affect beneficial uses and the discharge meets specific criteria identified in this Action Plan:

-Construction dewatering.
+Construction dewatering;

-Installation, development, test pumping, maintenance and purging of water supply or geothermal wells.
+Installation, development, test pumping, maintenance and purging of water supply or geothermal wells;

-Hydrostatic testing, maintenance, repair, and disinfection of potable water supply vessels, pipelines, tanks, reservoirs, etc.
+Hydrostatic testing, maintenance, repair, and disinfection of potable water supply vessels, pipelines, tanks, reservoirs, etc.;

 Hydrostatic testing of newly constructed pipelines, tanks, reservoirs, etc., used for purposes other than potable water supply (e.g., gas, oil, reclaimed water, etc.);